Podcaster Joe Rogan apologizes as Spotify plans for COVID content advisory | DW | 31.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Podcaster Rogan pledges "to balance things out" on his show after singers Neil Young and Joni Mitchell pulled out of Spotify's list in their protest against COVID misinformation.
+Podcaster Joe Rogan has pledged "to balance things out" on his show after singers Neil Young and Joni Mitchell pulled out of Spotify's list, in their protest against COVID-19 misinformation.

 US podcaster Joe Rogan has apologized following a backlash against COVID-19 misinformation on his program, while streaming giant Spotify, the platform on which "The Joe Rogan Experience" is aired, said on Sunday it would add a "content advisory" to any episode related to COVID-19.

-Rogan, who has hosted COVID skeptics on his podcast, has long attracted criticism for his views on the pandemic, vaccines and government mandates to control the virus' spread.
+Rogan, who has hosted COVID-19 skeptics on his podcast, has long attracted criticism for his views on the pandemic, vaccines and government mandates to curb the virus' spread.

 "If I pissed you off, I'm sorry," Rogan said.
 "I will do my best to try to balance out these more controversial viewpoints with other people's perspectives so we can maybe find a better point of view."

-Singer-songwriter Neil Young announced last week that he was removing his music from Spotify in protest against the COVID misinformation broadcasted on the platform.
-Fellow singer Joni Mitchelland Bruce Springsteen guitarist, Nils Lofgren, then followed suit in solidarity with Young.
+Singer-songwriter Neil Young announced last week that he was removing his music from Spotify in protest against the COVID-19 misinformation broadcasted on the platform.
+Fellow singer Joni Mitchelland Bruce Springsteen's E Street Band guitarist, Nils Lofgren, then followed suit in solidarity with Young.

 Spotify CEO Daniel Ek said on Sunday that the streaming giant will add a content advisory to podcasts about the coronavirus pandemic.